top of page

 There's no specific "expiration date" for an asphalt shingle.
 Factors like weather, geographic location, manufacturer, moisture, UV rays, and others, can all factor into the condition of a particular roof.
 But there are some easy-to-spot indicators to the overall condition of your shingles.

-Cracked, curling, or missing shingles, for example, are clues your roof needs love.
+Cracked, curling, or missing shingles, for example, are clues your roof needs some love.
 Excessive granule loss is another.
-Occasional granule loss is normal, but excessive granule loss — especially that which results in bare patches — can be a symptom of aging.
+Occasional granule loss is normal, but excessive granule loss — especially that which results in bare patches — will be a symptom of aging.

 For safety and to prevent roof damage, it's better to stay off your roof entirely and look for clues from the ground.
-Ladders, especially in bad weather, can lead to slips and injuries, so please leave the climbing to the pros.
+Ladders, especially in bad weather, can lead to slips and falls and worse, major injuries, so please leave the climbing to the pros at Queen City Roofing.

-If you find clues, or you're on the fence about what to do with an older roof, building inspectors can provide feedback.
-They'll explain if your roof needs repairs, replacement, or still has years of life.
+If you find clues, such as dime sized clusters on your back deck or if you're on the fence about what to do with an older roof, call for a roof Inspection, roof inspectors can provide you feedback and suggestions.
+They'll explain if your roof needs repairs, replacement, or still has years of life ahead.

 Damage that Indicates your Roof Needs Help